qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                hold     hold  hold      |        hold toggl   hold                   // Layer switch type
      <1        <2       <3    <4        | 4>     3>   2>      1>                        // Keys by number

+Remarks: The 'Tab' on Left-Control causes a slight delay for using Control in combination with a mouse.
+It seems this will be difficult to fix, because it is spread over two devices.
+To avoid the ±0.2 second delay, activate a layer where Left-Control is direct, such as `_FUN`.

+To activate an automatic repeating Delete, activate numbers/symbols layer (`_NSY`, `_DDN`).

 - - -

      Layer _NSY (Numbers and SYmbols)